-We like to eat salad for dinner, but we don't want to be hungry an hour later.
-There are plenty of main-dish salad recipes out there (we wrote about some of our favorites in this post), but often we want just a simple green salad — only we need one or two extra things to make it more hearty.
-Here are seven quick additions.
+I like keeping a salad night my meal plan, but don't want a dinner that will leave me hungry an hour later.
+There are plenty of main-dish salad recipes out there (we wrote about some of our favorites in this post), but often I want just a simple green salad — with one or two extra things to make it more hearty.
+Here are seven quick additions from the pantry that always do the trick.

 We had a very basic salad two nights ago — baby red-leaf lettuce, cherry tomatoes, chives, and some canned white beans — and the beans made all the difference.
 It was a side-salad-turned-filling-dinner once they were added.
 This main course salad with beans and basil would be good, even without the grilled sausage.